The Lambrechts-Stanley Model of Configuration Spaces: Labeled graph complexes

-\begin{lemma} The subspace $\Tw\Gra_{R}(U) \subset \Tw\Gra^{\circlearrowleft}_{R}(U)$ spanned by graphs with no loops is a sub-CDGA. \end{lemma} \begin{proof} It is clear that this defines a subalgebra.
+\begin{lem} The subspace $\Tw\Gra_{R}(U) \subset \Tw\Gra^{\circlearrowleft}_{R}(U)$ spanned by graphs with no loops is a sub-\abbr{CDGA}. \end{lem} \begin{proof} It is clear that this defines a subalgebra.
 We need to check that it is preserved by the differential, i.e.\ that the differential cannot create new loops if there are none in a graph.
 This is clear for the internal differential coming from $R$ and for the splitting part of the differential.
-The contracting part of the differential could create a loop from a double edge; however for even $n$ multiple edges are zero for degree reasons, and for odd $n$ loops are zero because of the antisymmetry relation (see \Cref{rmk.loop-multi}). \end{proof}
+The contracting part of the differential could create a loop from a double edge.
+However for even $n$ multiple edges are zero for degree reasons, and for odd $n$ loops are zero because of the antisymmetry relation (see Remark~\ref{rmk.loop-multi}). \end{proof}

 Note that despite the notation, $\Tw\Gra_{R}$ is a priori not defined as the twisting of the $\Gra_{n}$-comodule $\Gra_{R}$: when $\chi(M) \neq 0$, the collection $\Gra_{R}$ is not even a $\Gra_{n}$-comodule.
 However, the following proposition is clear and shows that we can get away with this abuse of notation: